 - algebra I and II, geometry, and one unit beyond algebra II; or integrated math I, II, and III, and one unit beyond integrated math III.

-(The fourth unit of math affects applicants to all institutions except the University of North Carolina School of the Arts.)
 In some cases, students may combine math courses from the different combinations listed above to meet the requirement.
 It is recommended that prospective students take a mathematics course unit in the twelfth grade.

 Three course units in science, including

 - at least one unit in a life or biological science (for example, biology),